-- Chesebrough Manufacturing Company merges with Pond’s Extract Company to form Chesebrough-Pond’s.
+- Chesebrough Manufacturing Company merges with the Pond’s Extract Company to form Chesebrough-Pond’s.

-- Daggett & Ramsdell, Inc. take over the manufacture, sale and distribution of Primrose House cosmetics.
+- Daggett & Ramsdell take over the manufacture, sale and distribution of Primrose House cosmetics.

-- Fabergé, Inc. buys Julliette Marglen, Inc. manufacturers of nail care preparations.
+- Fabergé, Inc. buys Julliette Marglen, Inc., manufacturer of nail care preparations.

 - Lakmé Cosmetics launched in India with talcum powder and lipsticks.

-- Lee Ltd. buys the Courtley line of men’s toiletries from the Warner Lambert Pharmaceutical Co., Inc.
+- Lee Ltd. buys the Courtley line of men’s toiletries from the Warner Lambert Pharmaceutical Company, Inc.